dmurphy2-us/cs4341a2018-Project1/README.md

 To test the heuristic was working we hardcoded a board display on each valid move that was made and ensured that the AI did not snake throught the columns as it did when the project framework was handed over.

+The Player class to use is simplePlayer1 that we used as a base and modified please use this class to create the player character for our code.

 Thanks for your consideration and time.